Sayshal/flash-rolls-5e/README.md

 });
 ```

-### Macro System
+### Macros

-You can turn Flash Rolls 5e into a macro, so you can reuse frequent requests and trigger via keyboard or macro toolbar.
+You can turn a request from Flash Rolls menu into a macro, so you can reuse frequent requests and trigger via keyboard or macro toolbar.

 #### Creating Macros

 **Via GM Dialog:**
-1. Initiate a roll request via menu or character sheet (skill, save, etc.)
+1. Initiate a roll request via menu or character sheet (skill, save, etc.).
+Untoggle "Skip Roll Dialog" if you want to include DC and situational bonus.
 2. When the GM dialog opens, configure the desired options (DC, situational bonus, advantage/disadvantage)
-3. Click the "Create Macro" button
+3. Click the "Create Macro" button (a </> symbol)
 4. The macro is saved with all current settings and opens up for editing

 **Via API:**